Multiconfigurational short-range on-top pair-density functional theory: Second-order optimization of the electronic MC-srPDFT energy

 \subsection{Implementation of the sr\emph{\textbf{t}}LDA functional}

 The implementation of the translated sr$t$LDA functional was based on the srLDA functional\cite{paziani2006local} with the correlation part being PW92\cite{Perdew1992-dj,Perdew2018-kt}.
-The pair-density was introduced into the functional using the translation of Eq. (\ref{pair_rho_s}).
+The pair-density was introduced into the functional using the translation $\rho_\mathrm{S}(\textbf{r}_g)\rightarrow \Re(\check{\rho}_\mathrm{S}(\textbf{r}_g))$ of Eq. (\ref{pair_rho_s}).
 The first and second derivative of the exchange-correlation kernel needed for the construction of the gradient and Hessian was derived by implementing the functional into SymPy\cite{sympy}, and using SymPy's functionality to get analytical expressions for the derivatives.
 The mathematical expressions was converted to Fortran code using SymPy's \textit{fcode} feature.
-As noted in Section \ref{Theory_ontop_pair}, the square root in Eq. \eqref{pair_rho_s} can become imaginary for multiconfigurational wave functions.
-During the functional implementation, it was noticed that imaginary values only appeared in regions of insignificant electron density.
-Furthermore, these cases correspond to $\check{\rho}_\mathrm{S}(\textbf{r}_g)\approx 0$, i.e. points with negligible local spin-density from the on-top pair-density, and we ended up using an effective $\check{\rho}_\mathrm{S}(\textbf{r}_g) $.
-Testing of the implications of this on-top pair density screening confirmed it to be insignificant in the systems studied within this paper.
+As noted in Section \ref{Theory_ontop_pair}, the square root in Eq. \eqref{pair_rho_s} can become imaginary for multiconfigurational wave functions, also for regions of space with significant electronic density for certain states with ionic character.\cite{hapka2020b} For the systems studied in this paper, imaginary values only appeared in regions of insignificant electron density.